 If your plan is not to continue from EBC to Nepal, you would begin your return journey to Lhasa on this day.
 You can make it back to Lhasa in 2 long days.
 Otherwise, after you take your sunrise shots of Everest, you will continue on your Himalayan adventure.
 The drive from EBC to Old Tingri isn’t far, but the road is a bit rough in spots.
 Also, there are a few nice villages to stop at and explore as well as other sweeping views of the Himalaya’s, particularly of Mt.
 Cho Oyu, the 6th highest peak.

 Old Tingri is a small, one street town that doesn’t have a whole lot to see.
 However, after spending the night at EBC, Old Tingri will be a welcomed site!
 There is a nice sweeping view of the Himalaya’s from the far west end of town that is quite spectacular.
 There are several guesthouses in town, though none are that great.
-I always stay at the Tingri Snowland Hotel.
-The friendly owners from Amdo offer fairly clean rooms with good food and plenty of hot drinks.
-The dining room there is a great place to spend the evening relaxing.
-During the high season, they have a shower room for 10 RMB/person.
+I normally stay at the Kangar Hotel, which looks out to a sweeping view of the Himalaya’s, including Cho Oyu and Everest.

 Day 10: Old Tingri – Peiku Lake – Shisha Pangma Base Camp – Dram Distance: 285 kilometers/178 miles

 NOTE: Due to the Nepal Earthquake in April 2015, it is currently NOT possible travel beyond Old Tingri.
 The overland border crossing to Nepal most likely will remain closed until mid-2016